“The only possible teacher

 FELLOWSHIP

-Owner and director of the Chancery Art Gallery, Lena Kolobow holds a doctoral degree in psychology and has years of University teaching, academic research, and clinical practice, including art therapy previously in Moscow, New York and Ottawa.
+Owner and director of Chancery Art Gallery, Lena Kolobow holds a doctoral degree in psychology and has years of University teaching, academic research and clinical practice (including art therapy) in Russia, USA and Canada

 GALLERY IMAGES